parleh-mate/singapore-parliament-speeches-dbt/docs/columns/effective_to_date.md

 {% docs effective_to_date %}

 Date which the appointment is effective to.
+Date format: YYYY-MM-DD

 {% enddocs %}